guillermoih/Face2Comic/README.md

 ## Content

 - **pixel2style2pixel**: Clone of the pSp StyleGAN project
-- **pretrained_models**: Folder for the weights of pretrained StyleGAN and IR-SE50.
-The IR-SE50 is used in our ID loss during pSp training.
 - **Notebook_Face2Comic**: Colab Notebook for download the original pSp repository and the comic dataset for training.
 ## Required changes